ccatterina/plasmusic-toolbar/README.md

 ## Overview

-PlasMusic Toolbar is a widget for KDE Plasma 5 that shows currently playing song information and provide playback controls.
+PlasMusic Toolbar is a widget for KDE Plasma 5 and KDE Plasma 6 that shows currently playing song information and provide playback controls.

 It leverages MPRIS2 data engine to retrieve information and execute operations.